sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Text-Skills.md

 |--------------|----------|-------|----------|--------------------|-------------------|
 | field-types: | Edm.String|Edm.String| Edm.String| List<Edm.String>  | List<Edm.String>  |

-### Sample Request
+### Index Sample Request

 Before you make this REST call, remember to replace the service name and the admin key in the request below if your tool does not preserve the request header between calls.

 This request creates an index.
 Use the index name ```demoindex``` for the rest of this tutorial.